Stoyan-Ivanov/Weatherful/README.md

 - Free APIs that have been used:
 	- Dark Sky weather API ( https://darksky.net/dev ) - used for getting weather parameters.
 	- Qwant API ( https://www.qwant.com/ ) - used for displaying images of the locations.
-	- Geocode API ( https://maps.googleapis.com/maps/api/geocode/ ) - used for determining the location's coordinates from it's name and country.
+	- Geocode API ( https://maps.googleapis.com/maps/api/geocode/ ) - used for determining the location's coordinates from its name and country.

 - Libraries that have been used: